 2. What are your needs and purpose?

 Another thing to consider is what your needs are and what you’ll be using the 3D printer for.
-If you’re just planning small 3D printing projects with it, such as small to medium-sized models, replacement parts and components, educational tools, and prototypes, you can use entry-level ones, such as the FlashForge Adventurer 3 V2 3D Printer.
+If you’re just planning small 3D printing projects with it, such as small to medium-sized models, replacement parts and components, educational tools, and prototypes, you can use entry-level ones.
 It supports both PLA, a popular and versatile filament and ABS, commonly used for industrial applications.

 For businesses that want to adopt the technology for their rapid prototyping and additive manufacturing needs, they’re better off investing in the ultimate 3D printer brand, Ultimaker.
 Ultimaker has different models of different capacities but all designed to promote connectivity, team collaboration, and 24/7 continuous production while also having the best specs and features and dependable after-sales support in the biz.
 While it is more expensive than other 3D printer brands, you’ll rest assured that you’ll get plenty of returns for your investment as Ultimaker creates the ultimate workhorses.